dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 The owner principal can explicitly revoke an active approval at their discretion using the `icrc37_revoke_token_approvals` for revoking token-level approvals and `icrc37_revoke_collection_approvals` for revoking collection-level approvals.

 Analogous to ICRC-7, also ICRC-37 uses the ICRC-1 *account* as entity that the source account (`from`), destination account (`to`), and spending account (`spender`) are expressed with, i.e., a *subaccount* is always used besides the principal.
-In many practical the subaccount will be the default all-`0` subaccount.
+In many practical situations, the default subaccount will be the all-`0` subaccount.

 ## Methods